 It is expected for the Click Import export tool to help maintain the Task collection.
 Below is an Excel template that for the object:

+GEHCContract Create or Update

+It is expected for the Click Import export tool to help maintain the Task collection.
+Below is an Excel template that for the object:

 Inbound Interfaces